 The proposed organizational structure contemplates an overall realignment of staff within Metro Public Works and the transfer of certain staff from Planning.
-At this time, Parks would retain the greenways and trails component due to their maintenance obligations but with additional support from the newly formed DOT in the development and delivery of those assets.
+Parks would retain the greenways component but with necessary coordination and support from the newly formed DOT.
 As a unique organizational entity with a separate governance structure, WeGo would remain separate but necessary coordination and integration would be accomplished through the newly formed DOT.
 Further, clear roles and responsibilities enhance the Department's position in recruitment and development of existing talent.
 Lastly, the transportation activities of Metro need not only a new home, but a new culture.
 Support, encouragement, alignment, continuing skill development, and an aspiration of communicating to our vendors that Metro requires your sharpest minds and sharpest pencils (best solutions, best price) will be achieved through a new department focused on transportation.
 Additionally, the new organization provides platforms that presently do not exist for innovation, a stronger and more effective commitment to complete streets and active transportation as well as enhancement of event traffic management.